On land that harbors eternity,

 Dinner

-Afterwards, our staff "tour assistant" will accompany you to the hotel and assist with check-in.
+Afterwards, our staff "Tour Assistant" will assist you with hotel check-in.

 [English Assistant]